aurora-opensource/xviz/docs/protocol-schema/declarative-ui.md

 {
   "components": [
     {
-      "display_object_id": true,
       "type": "table",
-      "description": "These are the details of this table", "stream": "/prediction/some_table",
       "title": "A table showing something"
+      "description": "These are the details of this table", "displayObjectId": true,
+      "stream": "/prediction/some_table",
     }
   ]
 }